mqwilber/bd_seasonality/README.md

 **First steps**

-1. Unzip data.zip at its current location in the directory structure
+1. Unzip `data.zip` at its current location in the directory structure
-2. Unzip results/pickled_resuts at its current location in the directory structure
+2. Unzip `results/pickled_results.zip` at its current location in the directory structure
 3. Build the Python environment specified by `environment.yml`

 `code/`: The folder contains the modules and scripts that simulate the reduced and full host-parasite IPM, fit the model, and explore the dynamics of the resulting model.
 Documentation is also provided in each script.